frun36/fit-fred/README.md

 This repository contains the FRED MAPI code for ALICE's FIT detector.

 ## Setup
+It is recommended to not download FRED from the releases page, but as a repository at the tag corresponding to the desired release, in order for `git submodule` to work.

 This version has been developed and tested using CentOS 7 with `devtoolset-7`.
 To enable it run:
 ```
 scl enable devtoolset-7 bash